$261,160Average Value$122Average Price per Sq Ft3Homes For Sale

 Coastal living in School Section-Towerview

 Steps away from downtown Racine and the Root River, School Section-Towerview is a coastal neighborhood on the western shores of Lake Michigan.
-The neighborhood features historic houses and pocket parks, giving the area a suburban character.
-With the waters so close by, residents can easily enjoy activities such as boating, fishing and surfing.
-For shopping and entertainment, staple restaurants and the city’s art scene in downtown are steps away.
-“The area around downtown feels like a small town,” says Rosa Stong, who is the founder of Becker Stong Real Estate Group and has over 10 years of work experience.
+The neighborhood features historic houses and pocket parks, which give the area a suburban character.
+With the water so close by, residents can easily enjoy activities such as boating, fishing and surfing.
+For shopping and entertainment, staple restaurants and the city’s art scene downtown are only minutes away.
+“The area around downtown feels like a small town,” says Rosa Stong, who is the founder of Becker Stong Real Estate Group and has over 10 years of experience.
 “There is a beautiful marina with gorgeous restaurants and boutique commercial businesses, and they do lots of events by the water.”

 Residential homes along Lake Michigan

-Featuring gridded blocks and linear streets, the community has a mix of home styles, ranging from American Foursquare and workers cottage to Queen Anne and colonial-inspired houses.
-Homes were built from the 1850s to the early 1900s, and many properties have been renovated on the inside.
+Featuring gridded blocks and linear streets, the community has a mix of home styles, ranging from American Foursquares and workers cottages to Queen Annes and colonial-inspired houses.
+Homes were built from the 1850s to the early 1900s, and many properties have been renovated.
 Fixer-uppers and houses in need of updates start at just under $100,000 and go up to around $150,000.
-Remodeled homes are usually between $160,000 and $350,000, with larger historic houses in Queen Anne and colonial styles near the water reaching $700,000.
+Remodeled homes are usually between $160,000 and $350,000, with larger historic Queen Anne and colonial homes near the water reaching $700,000.
 Yard sizes are on the modest side, and neighbors have small plots of lawn space for gardening.
 Multifamily properties go from $65,000 to $200,000, and condos built in the 1970s are around $150,000 to $200,000.

 Water recreation is a way of life in Racine

-Many waterfront parks, athletic facilities and beaches are along Lake Michigan's coastal shores.
-Samuel Myers Park is a popular birding spot, and people can take their pets to Carre-Hogle Park for quiet walks.
+Many waterfront parks, athletic facilities and beaches are along Lake Michigan's coast.
+Samuel Myers Park is a popular birding spot along the water, and people can take their pets to Carre-Hogle Park for quiet walks on the shore.
 “The lake is just so pretty, and many people come here to go sailing,” Stong says.
 “Once you go past the marina, there’s a little cove where the water is really calm.
 People anchor their sailboats there and jump into the water to swim.
 This is what we have here, and it’s really beautiful.”
 Other neighborhood parks, such as Roosevelt Park and West Park, have playgrounds or sports fields.
 Dr. John Bryant Community Center has an indoor gym with a basketball court.
 Just across the Root River, people can walk or bike along the 10-mile Lake Michigan Pathway and enjoy picturesque views of the water.

 Shopping and dining in downtown Racine

-Popular restaurants in the area include Lá Tapatia, a cantina with casual Mexican eats, and Wells Brothers, which first opened its doors in 1921 and is a staple pizza parlor in the city.
+Popular restaurants in the area include Lá Tapatia, a casual Mexican cantina, and Wells Brothers, which opened in 1921 and is a staple pizza parlor in the city.
 Sitting right over Lake Michigan and offering views of the harbor, Reefpoint Brew House serves classic pub fare with locally crafted beer.
 Smaller convenience stores and markets such as Matranga's are all around the neighborhood.
 Piggly Wiggly, the area’s main grocery store, is about 3 miles west.
 Many big-box stores, such as Walmart, Target and The Home Depot, are several miles west along Route 31.

-Schools are part of Racine Unified School District
+Schools are part of the Racine Unified School District

 Students may attend S.C.
 Johnson Elementary, which has a dual-language program in English and Spanish.
-The K-8 Mitchell School offers career and learning academies for students in sixth grade through eighth grade, including programs in business, consumer education and technology.
+The kindergarten-through-eighth grade Mitchell School offers career and learning academies for students in sixth grade through eighth grade, including programs in business, consumer education and technology.
 Both schools have a C-minus rating from Niche.
-Case High School has an International Baccalaureate program, as well as curricula for computer science, engineering and business.
+Case High School has an International Baccalaureate program, as well as classes for computer science, engineering and business.
 The high school rates a B-minus.
-Located about 5 miles north in Wind Point, the Prairie School is a prekindergarten through 12th grade independent day school with an A-plus Niche rating.
+Located about 5 miles north in Wind Point, the Prairie School is a prekindergarten-through-12th grade independent day school with an A-plus Niche rating.

-Events and celebrations in downtown or by Lake Michigan
+Events and celebrations downtown or by Lake Michigan

 Proximity to Milwaukee